icon315/IconMenu/README.md

 # Examples

-Two layouts have been provided as examples, namely "aftercore" and "hc_community_service".
+Two layouts have been provided as examples, namely "demo_aftercore" and "demo_hccs".
 To load the latter, paste this into the CLI.

-<pre>IconMenu (load, hc_community_service)</pre>
+<pre>IconMenu (load, demo_hccs)</pre>

 # Supporting Development